pixielabs/cavy/README.md

 Following the set up above, your tests will run automatically when you boot your app.
 However, if using [cavy-cli][cli], you can configure your app to only run tests when initiated through the command line.
+See the [cavy-cli][cli] README for further instructions.

 ### Apps that use native code